-Every now and then we come across recipes in the test kitchen that we use for years on end.
+Now and then, we come across recipes in the test kitchen that we use for years on end.
 This chocolate chip cookie recipe is one of them.
 Our pastry chef has used it in restaurants and bakeries for the last 25 years with rave reviews.
-You’ll soon see why.
+You'll soon see why.

-The type of flour you use is also very important.
+The type of flour you use is also significant.
 The protein content of Panhandle Milling’s All-Purpose Flour is ideal for cookies and pastries.
-The flour gives cookies just the right amount of body and holding power, without causing them to be tough.
-At the end of the recipe, we’ve shared some of our favorite bakeshop chocolate chip cookie variations as well as some tips for freezing cookie dough to bake later.
+The flour gives cookies just the right amount of body and holding power without being tough.
+At the end of the recipe, we’ve shared some of our favorite bakeshop chocolate chip cookie variations, as well as some tips for freezing cookie dough to bake later.

 Texas Best Chocolate Chip Cookies